robertgshaw2-neuralmagic/nm_projects/Ultralytics-Sparsify-README.md

   --recipe zoo:cv/detection/yolov5-l/pytorch/ultralytics/coco/pruned_quant-aggressive_95
 ```

+#### MARK: PLEASE ADD COMMENTS HERE IF THERE IS ANY COMPLEXITY WITH SPECIFYING WEIGHTS #####
 We have used `sparse_zoo` stubs in this example, but you can also pass `local_path` to `--weights` if you
 want to use a different baseline model and to `--recipe` if you want to use a custom recipe.

-In general, deep neural networks are highly overparameterized, meaning we can remove weights and reduce
+In general, deep neural networks are overparameterized, meaning we can remove weights and reduce
 precision with very little loss of accuracy.
-In this example we achieve 95% recovery of the accuracy
+In this example, we achieve 95% recovery of the accuracy
 for the dense baseline.
 The majority of layers are pruned between 65% and 85%, with some more senstive
 layers pruned to 50%.
 On our training run, final accuracy is 62.3 mAP@0.5 as reported by the Ultralytics training script.